SCITUATE - It might feel like a stretch finding a connection between a sugary doughboy, and a college scholarship.

 piece of art," but at three raffle tickets for $1, the possibility is kept alive.

-Opening the church shows off the interior of the building which is on the National Register of
+Opening the church shows off the interior of the building which is on the National Register of Historic Places.

 The church looks great, but, "The last few years we have not given out anywhere near the amount of grant money as we had in